7patriksz-art/Enforcee/README.md

 Enforcee gives you an answer with evidence, and then stops the things it can stop.

+STOP FIGHTING YOUR AI TO ADVANCE YOUR PROJECT: memory files, system prompts, guards, skills, instructions, CLAUDE.md, MCPs, project docs - actively monitored, enforced, verified -.

+BEST PART? -> The AI learns your preferences along the way and keeps iterating to your liking.
+Never works against your vision.

 ## Try it in twenty seconds

 No install, no account, no API key, no network call.